UtrechtUniversity/irods-consistency-check/README.md

                          Output format
    -t TRUNCATE, --truncate TRUNCATE
-                         Truncate the output to the width of the console
+                         Truncate the output to the width of the console -T TIMEOUT, --timeout TIMEOUT
+                         Sets the maximum amount of seconds to wait for server responses, default 600.
+Increase this to account for longer-running queries.

 ```

 You need to either supply a resource or a vault path, but not both.